simondlevy/MulticopterSim/README.md

 in a predator/prey scenario.

-This simplicity of our flight-control scheme makes it easy to connect MulticopterSim to existing flight-control software like Hackflight, even to another programming languge like Python, as plugins to the main MulticopterSim codebase.
+This simplicity of our flight-control scheme makes it easy to connect MulticopterSim to existing flight-control software like Hackflight, or even to another programming languge like Python, as plugins to the main MulticopterSim codebase.
 With the Hackflight plugin, for example, we treat the control device (e.g., joystick, Xbox game controller) as